 Put simply: Fruit is your friend, just don't go ahead and adopt a fruitarian diet.

 So It’s Possible to Overeat Natural Sugars?

-Yes and no. “I'm still perplexed when clients come to me worried that they are consuming too much sugar because they believe they are consuming too much fruit,” Chaparro says.
+Yes and no. “I'm still perplexed when clients come to me worried that they are getting too much sugar because they believe they are eating too much fruit,” Chaparro says.
 “Since when did eating too much fruit become a health hazard?”

 In general, whole fruits are full of key nutrients and fiber that support optimal health.
 But meals like the pitaya bowl mentioned above can deliver more natural sugar than we’d recommend in one day, let alone one meal.

 As for the exact amount of natural sugar you should aim for daily, it depends.
 “Like everything else in nutrition science, the right level of consumption of natural sugars is very nuanced and varies from person to person,” Walsh says.
 Most of us would do well to incorporate a serving of fruit two to three times per day.

 Regularly enjoying sweets is an important part of cultivating a healthy relationship with food.
 The more 'off-limits' we make certain foods, the more we tend to overeat them when they're finally allowed.

 That's why Walsh says she enjoys a smart portion of something sweet every night.
 "This [helps me] enjoy lots of my favorite foods...while still being able to maintain a weight that feels comfortable [as well as] healthy blood sugar levels."

 If you struggle with portion control, try buying sweets that come individually wrapped.
 We love Trader Joe's mini dark chocolate bars, with just 5.5 grams of added sugar per bar ($12.90 for 3 boxes, Amazon), and UNREAL's dark chocolate caramel peanut nougat bars, which have only 6 grams of added sugar per bar ($23.44 for a 3-pack, Amazon).